 How did the draping and technologies of manufacture develop over the years?

-At the start the manufacture department was working off the floor with 3 sewing machines in our first warehouse, we mainly made Black wool serge drapes or the occasional projection cloth.
+At the start the manufacturing department was working off the floor with 3 sewing machines in our first warehouse, we mainly made Black wool serge drapes or the occasional projection cloth.
 As the demands of our clients and the industry increased and became more technically demanding we had to expand our skills to match.
-We now have a huge range of fabrics which meet industry standards available to us and a fully equipped department that can handle any manufacture project.
+We now have a huge range of fabrics which meet industry standards available to us and a fully equipped department that can handle any manufacturing project.